Skip to content

 EmailThe respondent’s email address (if collected via an authenticated access mode).

-SubmittedThe date and time the response was received.
+ReceivedThe date and time the response was submitted, or when an in-progress save was last updated.

 Submitted byThe name of the respondent, if available.